The best pubs in Wagga

 Region Riverina has combed through online reviews and recommendations to compile a list of the most recommended businesses according to you.

-To be listed in our Best of Wagga series, each business needs to have consistently received positive feedback on Region Riverina and Facebook as well as maintaining a minimum average of 4/5 stars on Google.
+To be listed in our Best in Wagga series, each business needs to have consistently received positive feedback on Region Riverina and Facebook as well as maintaining a minimum average of 4/5 stars on Google.

 Palm & Pawn Motor Inn & Tavern